cmstead/jsLearnerForms/README.md

 **That's it!
 You're all set.**

+## Running JS Forms ##

+### In Visual Studio Code with Quokka ###

+Open the test file and press `ctrl+k, q` in Windows and `cmd+k, q` in OS X. This will start Quokka, which will automatically update as you modify the source code for each form.

+### In Another Editor ###

+Open the test file to for reference and open a command prompt or terminal.
+At the prompt type `node run-form #` where # is the number of the form you are working on.

+Example of running first form:

+`node run-form 1`

+The test runner will rerun as you update your source code.
+It will run all tests until it reaches a failing test.

 ## Skills covered per form ##

 This section will be updated as forms are completed and ready for use.